 All over the nordic countries, young musicians are experimenting with traditional forms and traditional instruments, used in new settings.
 At the same time, the older music continues to hold its appeal, and remains as worth listening to as ever.
 Much of this music defies categorization, but I have for the sake of imposing some kind of order to guide the neophyte, broken up my comments on the music into the following categories.
 Click on the links to explore each category further.
 My experience of Nordic music runs mostly to Finland and Sapmi (Lapland), but as time goes on, I'll be filling in more on Sweden and Norway.

 Where can I buy this wonderful music?
 Although I bought my first two bus station music tapes in a bus station in Helsinki (hence the origin of the name I have given this kind of music), it is no longer generally available in bus stations, which tend to sell more modern pop these days.
 Also, though the quintessential bus station music used to be sold mostly on cassette tapes, CD's have increasingly taken over.
 The genre is far from dead.
 It can be found in gas stations in smaller towns (I've sometimes had to ask to look at the dusty box of tapes behind the counter) and in smaller K-Kauppat and shops in the countryside (e.g. at Jounin Kauppa in Äkäslompolo).
 I have even found some good cheap bus station disks in the souvenir shop on the Silja line ferries.
 Many fine bus station tunes are available in the "20 suosikkia" series, and also re-issued on the poptori label.
-A truly remarkably deep source of bus station music, and other dusty and offbeat Finnish tunes and movies, is Radio-Shopen, in Stockholm's Gamla Stan.
-It's one of the few opportunities to find this kind of music in a big city.
-Helsinki has more or less abandoned it, though there is another truly remarkable music shop there for more hard-core and serious Finnish folk, noted below.
+A truly remarkably deep source of bus station music, and other dusty and offbeat Finnish tunes and movies, is Radio-Shopen.They used to have a store in Stockholm's Gamla Stan, but sadly that's closed so you can no longer just go in and browse.
+The Radio Shopen web shop still seems to be open, though.
+It's been one of the few places to find a comprehensive selection of this kind of music and film, but the inventory of classic bus station music on the web shop seems to be sadly depleted -- though there is still a good collection of FinnKaraoke versions if you like to sing along.
+Helsinki has more or less abandoned bus station music, though there is another truly remarkable music shop there for more serious Finnish folk, noted below.

 As for the rest, the labels are not widely exported outside the Nordic countries.
 My favorite all-around source is Digelius Music (Laivurinne, Helsinki).
 They do mail order at a very reasonable price, even including shipping to North America.
 Check out the Digelius Web Site.